Trump says U.S., Chinese teams to restart trade talks ahead of G20

 The confirmation of a meeting avoids the possibility of a snub to Washington that could have triggered another round of tariffs.

+“I think we have a chance.
+I know that China wants to make a deal.
+They don’t like the tariffs, and a lot of companies are leaving China in order to avoid the tariffs.
+I have a very good relationship with President Xi.
+We’ll see what happens,” he told reporters.

-Stocks extended gains after the tweet, with the Dow and S&P up more than 1%, as investors bet new talks could ease trade tensions between the world’s two biggest economies.
+Stocks extended gains as investors bet new talks could ease trade tensions between the world’s two biggest economies.

 “Leader level engagement at last year’s G20 was critical to jumpstarting the talks.
 It will be essential to managing the current political dynamic and getting the talks back on track once again.”